zhangsu/enrollbot/README.md

-# enrollbot
+# Enrollbot

 Bot that automates the process of trying to get into a course during open enrollment at the University of Waterloo.
-Simly leave Enrollbot running and it will keep trying to enroll for you on Quest until success.
+Simply leave Enrollbot running and it will keep trying to enroll for you on Quest until success.

 --------------------------------------